slightperturbation/sparks/Readme.markdown

 The ESUServerCGI.cgi is called by a webserver to provide interaction with the touch interface for the ESU on the iPad Mini.
 The CGI script can be run by any webserver that can server static files from sparks/www and CGI scripts from sparks/www/cgi.

 The Mongoose webserver can be used to server both static and CGI.
 A trivial script for starting the Mongoose server is located in sparks/bin-win32/startWebserver.bat.
 This script uses the spark/bin-win32/mongoose.conf configuration file to find the static and CGI directories.

+Note that both these scripts have full-paths to the project directory and must be modified if the project is moved.

 The CGI script communicates with the main simulator program (sparkGui) through a shared memory section "SPARK_SharedMemory" and the object "CurrentESUSettings".
 These constants are defined in spark/src/ESUInputFromSharedMemory.cpp.